rpmuller/ePubs/WP1.md

 to and including Hegel.
 But not only philosophers were influenced by Plato.
 Why did the Puritans object to the music and painting and gorgeous ritual of the Catholic Church?
-You will find the answer in the tenth book of the Republic.
-Why are children in school compelled no learn arithmetic?
+You will find the answer in the tenth book of the _Republic_.
+Why are children in school compelled to learn arithmetic?
 The reasons are given in the seventh book.

 The following paragraphs summarize Plato's theory of ideas.